Isobuster/imlst/README.md

 Latter example can also exist in this form:

-c:\\path\\zipped_cue+iso.(.cue).ibzip
+c:\\path\\zipped_cue+iso.(..cue).ibzip

 When *.ibzip is associated with IsoBuster you can open it by simply double clicking the file.
-If the filename syntax is *.(.ext).ibzip then IsoBuster will look for the first *.ext file inside the zip.
+If the filename syntax is *.(..ext).ibzip then IsoBuster will look for the first *.ext file inside the zip.
 The first dot (\.) inside the brackets is replaced by the wildcard asterix (\*).
 If there is no leading dot (\.) the full name must match with a file inside the zip file.